 Alzheimer's is the sixth leading cause of death in America.

 The disease is named after Dr. Alois Alzheimer.
-In 1906, the neuropathologist discovers an autopsy on the brain of a woman who dies after exhibiting language problems, unpredictable behavior and memory loss.
-Dr. Alzheimer discovers the amyloid plaques and neurofibrillary tangles, which are considered the hallmarks of the diseases.
+In 1906, the neuropathologist did an autopsy on the brain of a woman who died after exhibiting language problems, unpredictable behavior and memory loss.
+Dr. Alzheimer discovered the amyloid plaques and neurofibrillary tangles, which are considered the hallmarks of the disease.

-Contributing Factors: Age - The number of people with Alzheimer's doubles every five years after the age of 65.
+Age - The likelihood of developing Alzheimer's doubles every five years after the age of 65.
 For most people, symptoms first appear after the age of 60.

 Family history - Genetics play a role in an individual's risk of developing the disease.